1.2. 3. 4.

 adapter to chassis fit.
 The center screw adjusts the wiggle out of the joint.

-There’s just the tiniest amount of audible jiggle in there out of the box but I can’t tell where.
+There’s just the tiniest amount of audible jiggle in there out of the box but I can’t tell where from.
 You can only get an idea that it’s not a single piece by shaking it roughly.
 The lockup is really tight and is adjustable through a very clever and dead simple adjustment screw.
 Once adjusted, there’s no wiggle at all.
 A standard castle nut on the rear holds that side firm.
-The chassis to adapter interface is made rock solid via 2 snugging-up screws that are, like the rest of it, clever.
-Cinching up the adapter to the chassis side and getting it clocked properly is the easiest of any unit tested so far.
+The chassis to adapter interface is made rock solid via 2 snugging-up screws that are, like the rest of it, clever in how they work.
+Cinching up the adapter to the chassis side and getting it clocked properly is the easiest of any unit tested.

 From order to delivery took 6 days and notifications came via email the entire time.
-All in all it got 18.5 of the 19 points it could have so far and it’s fast becoming a personal favorite.
+All in all it got 18.5 of the 19 points it could have and it’s fast becoming a personal favorite (UPDATE: It is still on my match rifle as of 2022).
 Since it doesn’t work with gas guns we’ll ignore gas gun performance.
-Because it doesn’t work with gas guns we should then assume that the designers were able to use area previously carved out for bolt carriers to cycle though and put it to use doing something useful for a bolt action rifle.
-Given the tight lockup, I’m glad they only pursued one mission.
+Because it doesn’t work with gas guns the designers were able to use area previously carved out for bolt carriers to cycle through and put it to use doing something useful for a bolt action rifle, the tight lockup.
+I’m glad they only pursued the right mission.

 UTG/Leapers AK-47 Folding Stock Adapter – $15 retail

 Well, this is the least expensive unit by FAR.
 5x cheaper than the next cheapest and ~10x cheaper than the average.
 Definitely made of aluminum and lacking in pretty much any kind of sophistication.
 That’s ok.
-Keeps prices down.
-It also is not capable of being what it advertises itself to be because it is obviously for AR-15 pattern interfaces, not AK-47 interfaces.
+It keeps prices down.
+It also is not capable of being what it advertises itself to be because it is obviously for AR-15 pattern interfaces, not AK-47 interfaces as the product name indicates.
 It’s unclear how much we should expect from this thing but we’ll keep an open mind and report back next week.
 The unit was ordered on October 24th and is set to arrive on November 9th.
 A single shipping notice was sent when it was shipped.
 If someone were really smart they’d take this design and make it out of steel with very snug tolerances.
 I betcha that would be a heck of a unit.